 Over the years, I’ve been working on releasing some of these self-defeating beliefs.
 After all, they never make the situation better and only place more stress on my already overactive nervous system.

-I have become more productive and have lightened my stress level by asking and telling other people what I want and need.
+I have become more productive and have lightened my stress level by asking the “right people”, by that I mean asking supportive people, and telling other’s what I want and need.
 I know this sounds simple, but it works.

 Do you ask for what you want?
 I’m interested in any thoughts or comments that you have.